AlexQia/VIP-Auditory-Processing/README.md

 <br>

 ## Main VI files
-`VIP_Phase 1` : introducing two waterspouts without auditory cues to habituate mice to the experimental apparatus.
-Each waterspout is independent and in the 'waitiing' state all the time.
-When the waterspout is licked by the mouse, its state will switch to the 9s inter-trial interval (ITI) immediately.
-No water will be given during this time til the state swtiches back to 'waiting'.
+`VIP_Phase 1` : Introducing two waterspouts without auditory cues to habituate mice to the experimental apparatus.
+Each waterspout operates independently and remains in the waiting state at all times.
+When a waterspout is licked by the mouse, its state switches immediately to a 9-second inter-trial interval (ITI).
+No water is given during this time until the state switches back to waiting

 `VIP_Phase 2` : LabVIEW program (Phase 2) with two speakers plays Target 1 or 2 for 3 seconds.
-After the 3s 'sound' state, the mouse will have 1.75s 'waiting' state to make a decision of which waterspout to lick.
+After the 3s 'sound' state, the mouse will have 1.75s waiting state to make a decision of which waterspout to lick.
 Mouse is rewarded with water for correctly selecting the target spout following auditory stimulus offset.
 <br><br>
 ![Main VI files](Phase_2.png)
 **Fig. 1** | Single-trial diagram.
 Each trial consists of three states: a 3-second sound state, a 1.75-second waiting state, and an inter-trial interval